About Ovarian Cancer*

 What to Do If You are Concerned or Have Symptoms that Persist

-- Use of oral contraceptives for more than five years can reduce risk by approximately 50%
+- Use of oral contraceptives for five or more years can reduce risk by approximately 50%

 - Multiple pregnancies, having first full-term pregnancy before the age of 26